John Morris, Baron Morris of Borth-y-Gest: Legal career

 Morris was called to the Bar at Inner Temple in 1921, and joined the Northern Circuit, where he became successful due to his skilful oratory.
 He was the Liberal Party candidate for Ilford at the 1923 and 1924 general elections, but failed to be elected, coming second and then third behind the incumbent Conservative MP Sir Fredric Wise.

 He became a King's Counsel in 1935, and moved to London.
 He was also Judge of Appeal in the Isle of Man from 1938 to 1947 – the youngest ever to hold such position.
 He was the chairman of the quarter sessions in Caernarvonshire for 25 years.
 He became a bencher at Inner Temple in 1943, and served as treasurer in 1967.
 He became an honorary fellow at Trinity Hall in 1951.

 Morris became a High Court judge in 1945, joining the King's Bench Division and receiving the customary knighthood.
 He was also appointed a Commander of the Order of the British Empire.
 He became Lord Justice of Appeal in 1951, and also joined the Privy Council.
 On 7 January 1960, he was appointed Lord of Appeal in Ordinary and was made additionally a life peer with the title Baron Morris of Borth-y-Gest, of Borth-y-Gest in the county of Caernarvonshire.
 When he retired as Lord of Appeal in 1975, he became a member of the Order of the Companions of Honour.

 Although he was born in Liverpool, he was proud of his Welsh descent, and was Pro-Chancellor of the University of Wales from 1956 to 1974.
 He was not fluent in the Welsh language, but he was a member of the Gorsedd of Bards, and served as vice-president of the Honourable Society of Cymmrodorion.
 After his retirement from judicial office, he spoke in favour of Welsh devolution in debates on the Wales Act 1978.

 He died in Porthmadog, close to Borth-y-Gest where he owned a house.
-It had been his wish to marry Lady Megan Lyon George but it was not to be.
+It had been his wish to marry Lady Megan Lloyd George but it was not to be.